huggingface/transformers/docs/source/model_doc/visual_bert.rst

 Tips:

-1. All the checkpoints are named in a way to depict whether these checkpoints are the `pretrained` checkpoints.
-The visual embedding dimensions differ in each case.
-Here is a decription of the checkpoints:
-   - visualbert-vqa-coco-pre: autoclass:: transformers.VisualBertForPreTraining pre-trained on CoCo dataset with masked language modeling and sentence-image prediction tasks.
-   - visualbert-vqa-pre: autoclass:: transformers.VisualBertForPreTraining pre-trained on VQA dataset with masked language modeling and sentence-image prediction tasks, after pre-training on CoCo dataset.
-   - visualbert-vqa: autoclass:: transformers.VisualBertForQuestionAnswering fine-tuned on VQA task, after pre-training on CoCo and VQA dataset.
-   - visualbert-nlvr2-coco-pre: autoclass:: transformers.VisualBertForPreTraining pre-trained on CoCo dataset with
-     masked language modeling and sentence-image prediction tasks.
-   - visualbert-nlvr2-pre: autoclass:: transformers.VisualBertForPreTraining pre-trained on NLVR2 dataset with masked
-     language modeling and sentence-image prediction tasks, after pre-training on CoCo dataset.
-   - visualbert-nlvr2: autoclass:: transformers.VisualBertForVisualReasoning fine-tuned on NLVR2 task, after
-     pre-training on CoCo and NLVR2 dataset.
-   - visualbert-vcr-coco-pre: autoclass:: transformers.VisualBertForPreTraining pre-trained on CoCo dataset with masked language modeling and sentence-image prediction tasks.
-   - visualbert-vcr-pre: autoclass:: transformers.VisualBertForPreTraining pre-trained on VCR dataset with masked language modeling and sentence-image prediction tasks, after pre-training on CoCo dataset.
-   - visualbert-vcr: autoclass:: transformers.VisualBertForMultipleChoice fine-tuned on VCR task, after pre-training on CoCo and VCR dataset.

-2. Most of the checkpoints provided work with the `VisualBertForPreTraining` configuration.
-Other checkpoints provided are for down-stream tasks - VQA, VCR, NLVR2.
-Hence, if you are not working on these downstream tasks, you should create your own model and pre-train it or use one of these if it fits your needs.
+1. Most of the checkpoints provided work with the `VisualBertForPreTraining` configuration.
+Other checkpoints provided are the fine-tuning checkpoints for down-stream tasks - VQA ('visualbert-vqa'), VCR ('visualbert-vcr'), NLVR2 ('visualbert-nlvr2').
+Hence, if you are not working on these downstream tasks, it is recommended that you use the pretrained checkpoints.

-3. For the VCR task, the authors use a fine-tuned ResNet detector for generating visual embeddings, for all the checkpoints.
+2. For the VCR task, the authors use a fine-tuned detector for generating visual embeddings, for all the checkpoints.
    We do not provide the detector and its weights as a part of the package, but it will be available in the research projects, and the states can be loaded directly into the detector provided.

-4. For tokenization of text, you can use any of the `BertTokenizer`s, although the authors used `bert-base-uncased`.

 Note: More tips will be added, and a demo notebook on how to use a detector to generate your own visual embeddings, and use the VisualBERT model for fine-tuning on your task.